 Here are a few kitchen design lessons I have learned about or lived to experience.
 This isn’t to say these are ‘mistakes’ per se.
 Just know that there are pros & cons to every design decision and it helps to be informed.

-Ever tried to clean them?
+The problem: clean-ability.
 These can look beautiful and fit your design style, but it can be hard to scrub the inevitable splatter from boiling pots & pans!

 If you choose to go this route, consider a dark grout color for the mosaic or find a really good sealer to apply to the rock.